Puerto Rico's Internet Voting Plan Threatens Election Security: ACLU

 The measure calls for Puerto Rico's electoral commission to create an Internet voting program that could overhaul the way all the island's citizens cast their ballots within eight years.

-The plan starts with a pilot project to let voters who are eligible to vote early or absentee to cast their ballots over the Internet in this November's general election.
+The plan starts with a pilot project to let voters who are eligible vote early or absentee to cast their ballots over the Internet in this November's general election.
 The second phase expands the option to vote online to all voters in the 2024 election.

 In 2028, the electoral commission will decide whether online voting would be the only method of casting a ballot.